Applying for British citizenship - naturalisation

 - they must not be related to the other referee

 - they cannot be the applicant's solicitor or representative in relation to the naturalization application

 - they must not be employed by the Home Office

 - they must not have been convicted of an imprisonable offence during the past 10 years for which the sentence is not spent under the Rehabilitation of Offenders Act 1974

-Additional requirements for EEA nationals who have been students or self-sufficient in the UK in the ten years preceding their application for British citizenship
+Special provisions regarding EEA nationals who have been students or self-sufficient persons for applications for British citizenship